ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     You will be adding resources to your dashboard as the course continues.

+    > **Note**: If the AZ-220 Dashboard does not exist, create it as detailed in **LAB 01 - Getting Started, Exercise 2 - Create an Azure Dashboard and add a Resource Group**.

 1. On the Azure portal menu, click **+ Create a resource**.

     The **New** blade that opens is a front-end to the Azure Marketplace, which is a collection of all the resources you can create in Azure.
 The marketplace contains resources from both Microsoft and the community.